-Goal 1 Risk Description Initial Score Current Score Target Score C+L C+L C + L QI 1 Lack of time / capacity for operational support of QI projects 3 x 4 = 12 3 x 4 = 12 3 x 2 = 6 Mitig Mitigation n Year Risks to achieving the objectives • Project team has identified high impact easy to implement initiatives to implement imminently.
-These initiatives are on track.
-People are given specific tasks to complete even if not attending project meetings.
-Revised timescales for high impact hard to implement improvements to give critical systems time to complete other high priority initiatives. ing th Risk Description Initial Score C + L Current Score C + L Target Score C + L to achiev QI 3 There is a risk that we are not able to release operational colleagues to complete introduction to QI training 4 x 4 = 16 4 x 3 = 12 4 x 2 = 8 sks Mitigation In Year Ris The team are due to deliver Intro to QI training to key skills sessions for 111 & EOC colleagues in Q4.
+Goal 1 Risk Description Initial Score Current Score Target Score C + L C+L C + L QI 1 Lack of time / capacity for operational support of QI projects 3 x 4 = 12 3 x 4 = 12 3 x 2 = 6 Mitig ation n Year Risks to achieving the objectives • Project team has identified high impact easy to implement initiatives to implement imminently.
+These initiatives are on track. ing th Risk Description Initial Score C + L Current Score C + L Target Score C + L to achiev QI 3 There is a risk that we are not able to release operational colleagues to complete introduction to QI training 4 x 4 = 16 4 x 3 = 12 4 x 2 = 8 sks Mitigation In Year Ris The team are due to deliver Intro to QI training to key skills sessions for 111 & EOC colleagues in Q4.
 The team have been attending Team C meetings within this financial year to support training for operational leadership teams.
 The team have attended several induction sessions for field Ops Staff.
 This has been delivered to 65 staff to date.

 Goal 2 Become an organisation that Learns from our patients, staff, and partners.
-QI 4 Capacity and capabilities to deliver changes to the SI process through implementation of the national framework for PSIRF.
+QI 4 Capacity and capabilities to deliver changes to the SI process through the implementation of the national framework for PSIRF.
 Measure Overall, on track - PSIRF Plan agreed at Board in Q3 - Completed - Central Incident review panel established by end of Q3 - Completed - System-level Incident review groups established by end of Q3 - Completed - Training programme in place for and attended by core facilitators Q4 - Added Dec 2023: PSIRF Policy approved, and sighted by Board - Added Dec 2023: PSIRF Launched and SI Framework (STEIS) ceased to be in use in Q2 2024/25 Q4 ctive QI 5 Improvements in Out of hospital cardiac arrest survival rates from point of initial contact through to deployment of volunteers and specialist resources In Year Objective Measure Further areas of focus following a tripartite review between the Operations, Medical and Quality & Nursing Directorates: Through live listening in to calls where the patient may be in cardiac arrest or obviously deceased, support from the CCP desk to support dispatch decision making regarding the number of resources to allocate to each incident.
 To improve the number and appropriateness of tasking of CCP resources, CCP Desk staff to contact the caller and seek clarifying details to establish whether to task a CCP - both to high and lower acuity calls.
-Note - this does not impact the triage and/or disposition outcome.
-Q4 QI 6 Building on existing pre-hospital maternity education and training in response to local and national cases/reports to enhance patient care and experience Measure Decrease in concerns/complaints/legal cases related to maternity patients.
+Note - this does not impact the triage and/or disposition Q4 QI 6 outcome.
+Building on existing pre-hospital maternity education and training in response to local and national cases/reports to enhance patient care and experience Measure Decrease in concerns/complaints/legal cases related to maternity patients.
 Reduction in HSIB investigations into the quality of care provided to maternity patients.
 Decrease in number of Serious Incidents related to maternity Q4